 Brexit Legislation

-A significant amount of primary and secondary legislation is required to deal with Brexit and ensure the functioning of the Protocol on Ireland/Northern Ireland.
+A significant amount of primary and secondary legislation is required to deal with Brexit and ensure the functioning of the Windsor Framework.
 Primary legislation is made by Acts of Parliament.
 Secondary legislation, also called ‘delegated legislation’, is made by Ministers under powers given to them in primary legislation.
 Primary legislation can be described as the framework for a policy, while secondary legislation provides the detail within that framework.

-The following is a list of EU Exit-related primary legislation.
-Acts have been made, while Bills are in the process of being enacted by the UK Parliament:
+The following is a list of EU exit-related primary legislation, grouped by category.
+Acts have been made, while Bills are progressing through the UK Parliament scrutiny process.

-- The EU (Future Relationship) Act 2020 gives legal effect to the Trade and Cooperation Agreement signed between the EU and the UK.
+- The EU (Future Relationship) Act 2020 gave legal effect to the EU-UK Trade and Cooperation Agreement.

-- The European Union (Withdrawal Agreement) Act 2020 gave legislative effect to the provisions of the Withdrawal Agreement agreed between the UK and EU.
+- The European Union (Withdrawal Agreement) Act 2020 gave legal effect to the provisions of the EU-UK Withdrawal Agreement (including the Protocol on Ireland/Northern Ireland).

 - The European Union (Withdrawal) Act 2018, also known as the ‘Repeal Bill’ was passed in 2018 and as of 31st January 2020 repealed the European Communities Act of 1972, ending the primacy of EU law in the UK.
 It converted EU law into domestic law – this was important to ensure some continuity and certainty in areas previously covered by EU law.